LayerNext/docs/docs/10-AI-advanced-features/03-embedding-generation.md

 Image embeddings are a crucial aspect, often considered the cornerstone, of feature representation in computer vision.
 They serve as compact yet informative summaries of the visual content of an image and are instrumental in a wide range of computer vision tasks.

-In layernext as of now embeddings can be used in below applications.
+In LayerNext as of now embeddings can be used in below applications.

 Analysis of Image Datasets :  By transforming high-dimensional data into a lower-dimensional space and making it computationally more manageable while retaining essential information and more representable in graphical format.
 This will allow you to cluster and analyze images using embeddings.